-In all honesty, this was not a climb I was originally looking forward to, I am not a fan of guided group climbs, plus this route is a bite “easy” for my usual taste*.
-International Mountain Guides uses this climb as an application for other more challenging climbs, so I signed up.
+In all honesty this was not a climb I was originally 100% excited for, I am not a fan of guided group climbs, plus this route is a bit “easy” for my usual taste*.
+International Mountain Guides uses this climb as an application of sorts for other more challenging climbs, so I signed up.
 I am happy to say that I really did enjoy this climb.
-It reminded me that so much about climbing is about the people, the style, and the experience as a whole.
+It reminded me that so much of climbing is about the people, the style, and the experience as a whole.
 This was a whole lot of fun!

 *No climb is easy.